broken1arrow/MenuLibrary/README.md

 ```

 ## Make severalpage menu
-Have also added code as an example of how I use it (not 100% complete).
+Have also added code as an example of how I use it.

 ```